 Substantial welcome offer

-The Hilton Honors American Express Business Card offers a substantial welcome bonus for new card members: Earn 130,000 Hilton Honors Bonus Points.
-Earn 130,000 Bonus Points after you spend $3,000 in purchases on the Card in the first 3 months of Card Membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
-Offer ends 8/25/2021.
+The Hilton Honors American Express Business Card offers a substantial welcome bonus for new card members: Earn up to 180,000 Hilton Honors Bonus Points.
+Earn 130,000 Bonus Points after you spend $2,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.
 Since we value each Hilton Honors point around 0.5 cents each, this welcome offer can be worth $650.